sdr-enthusiasts/docker-adsbexchange/README.md

 ## Logging

 * All processes are logged to the container's stdout, and can be viewed with `docker logs [-f] container`.

+## Getting help

+Please feel free to [open an issue on the project's GitHub](https://github.com/mikenye/docker-adsbexchange/issues).